revaturelabs/interviewquestions/Servlets-IS/Servlets-IS.md

 ---

-45:What are different methods of session management in servlets?
+45. What are different methods of session management in servlets?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)